Detailed cROP Description

 The quarterly reviews of plant performance will determine what additional action, if any, the NRC will take if there are signs of declining performance.
 The process utilizes three levels of heightened regulatory response with NRC regulatory review increasing as plant performance declines.
 The first two levels of heightened regulatory review are managed by Region II.
 The next level calls for an agency response, involving senior management attention from both headquarters and Region II.

 The NRC's actions for performance below the first level of response may include meetings with the utility, additional inspections, and required reviews and response by the utility.
-Further declines in performance would warrant stronger action by the NRC, including a civil order or even the suspension of the utility's COL. The NRC response plan is summarized in the table at this link.
+Further declines in performance would warrant stronger action by the NRC, including a civil order or even the suspension of the utility's COL. The NRC response plan is summarized in the following table.

 Corrective Action Program Effectiveness Reviews